sirnewton01/gojazz/README.md

 ## Build

 Gojazz also helps you to record the results of automated builds.
-Once you have loaded a stream into a sandbox you can use the build command to run your regular build tool and upload the status and log to your project on IBM DevOps Services.It's best to use a separate sandbox, account or even VM to run your automated tests.
+Once you have loaded a stream into a sandbox you can use the build command to run your regular build tool and upload the status and log to your project on IBM DevOps Services.It's best to use a separate sandbox, account or even VM to run your automated build.

 `gojazz load "sirnewton | test"`